erenard/presentation/jstoolchain/slides.md

 --

-To acheive theses objectives, we choose to use content hashs.
+To achieve theses objectives, we chose to use content hashes.

-For exemple, `SystemHealth.js` will be renamed `SystemHealth.b44e3c234f23a.js`, `b44e3c234f23a` being the hash of the content of the file.
+For example, `SystemHealth.js` will be renamed `SystemHealth.b44e3c234f23a.js`, `b44e3c234f23a` being the hash of the content of the file.

 .good[
-- `SystemHealth.b44e3c234f23a.js` can stay in the browser's cache forever
+- `SystemHealth.b44e3c234f23a.js` can stay in the browser cache forever
-- If anything change in the source code, the filename will change be a new cache entry ]
+- If anything changes in the source code, the filename will change and become a new cache entry ]

 --